JGL/DiplomaInAppleDevelopment-2024-2025/README.md

 - **Coding One: Swift and SwiftUI**:

   1. Multiple Choice Test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
 Test will be sat on Tuesday 21st January 2025, 1000-1200, duration two hours.
 This test will be worth 50% of your overall unit mark.
   2. Practical Exam: students will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
-Exam will be sat on Tuesday Tuesday 28th January 2025, 1000-1200, duration two hours.
+Exam will be sat on Tuesday 28th January 2025, 1000-1200, duration two hours.
 This exam will be worth 50% of your overall unit mark.

 - **ML One: Introducing Machine Learning with CoreML**: